-Natural gas supply for LNG exports from Bear Head LNG is expected to come from producers in Canada and the U.S. Bear Head LNG continues to market capacity to all three potential gas paths: Western and Central Canada, U.S., and offshore Nova Scotia.
+Natural gas supply for LNG exports from Bear Head LNG remains the key milestone for further project development.
+Gas supply is expected to come from producers in Canada and the U.S. Bear Head LNG continues to market capacity to all three potential gas paths: Western and Central Canada, U.S., and offshore Nova Scotia.

-Feed gas supply to Bear Head LNG requires construction of incremental long-haul pipeline capacity to connect to onshore production sources in Western and Central Canada.
+Feed gas supply from Western and Central Canada resources requires construction of incremental long-haul pipeline capacity.
 New pipeline capacity is also required to connect to other North American gas sources to enable full capacity production at Bear Head LNG.
-The construction of this pipeline capacity is dependent upon Bear Head LNG's ability to partner with pipeline companies and producers having sufficient sources of liquidity to underpin pipeline capacity development and construction.
+The construction of this pipeline capacity is dependent upon Bear Head

+LNG's ability to partner with pipeline companies and producers having sufficient sources of liquidity to underpin pipeline capacity development and construction.

 Bear Head LNG has worked with pipeline companies in route study analyses to explore the viability of transporting natural gas from TransCanada's Alberta system (NGTL) to the Bear Head LNG site.
-Based on outcomes from this work in combination with indicative Bear Head LNG tolling rates, the Company is confident that a west-to-east 'all Canada solution' represents a cost competitive marketing alternative for Alberta and British Columbia natural gas producers.
-The Bear Head LNG 'all Canada solution' gives producers access to LNG markets at a globally competitive free-on-board (FOB) cost, providing an economically beneficial alternative to West Coast Canada LNG or selling production at AECO index prices.
-Discussions with major Western Canadian resource holders has confirmed interest in exploring the Bear Head LNG option.
+The Bear Head LNG 'all Canada solution' gives producers access to LNG markets at a globally competitive free-on-board (FOB) cost, providing an economic alternative to Canadian index pricing.
+Discussions with major Western Canadian resource holders have confirmed interest in exploring the Bear Head LNG option, but the pipeline permitting, development, and construction costs are substantial.

-Northeast U.S. pipeline projects intended to move Marcellus/Utica shale gas production east have been cancelled or deferred.
+Northeast U.S. pipeline projects intended to move Marcellus / Utica shale gas production east have been cancelled or deferred.
 These decisions may have detrimental effects on gas supplies available for export from the U.S. to Canada through the Maritimes & Northeast Pipeline system.
-The Company continues to explore other gas paths to move Marcellus / Utica supplies to the Bear Head LNG site.
+LNGL continues to explore other gas paths to move Marcellus / Utica supplies to the Bear Head LNG site.